We Publish Our Accuracy Numbers. Here's Why.

 Ground truth comes from human reviewers.
 Every AI extraction is compared against a human-verified result.
 When a user corrects an AI output — fixing an equipment tag, adding a missed item, changing a classification — that correction becomes ground truth data.
 We're measuring against real-world expert judgment, not synthetic test sets.

 We measure at the field level, not the document level.
-If the AI extracts 20 pieces of equipment from a schedule and gets 19 right but misses 1, that's 95% accuracy — not 0% because the document had an error.
+If the AI extracts 20 pieces of equipment from a schedule and gets 19 right but misses 1, we score at the field level — not zero because one row in the document was wrong.
 Field-level measurement gives you a realistic picture of how much human review is needed.

 Why publishing creates accountability

-The moment you publish a number, you own it.
-If our equipment extraction accuracy drops from 95% to 93% next month, that shows up on the benchmark page.
+The moment you publish measurement, you own it.
+When extraction quality shifts, it shows up in internal monitoring — and per-task breakdown will be visible on the benchmark page again next quarter.
 Our users see it.
 Our prospects see it.
 Our competitors see it.

 That kind of visibility changes how you build product.
 It forces you to instrument everything, monitor continuously, and treat accuracy regression like a production outage.
 You can't hide behind vague claims when the data is public.